rorticus/nade-it-aaron-3d/client/README.md

 engine.
 Clone `webgl-engine` and run `npm run link` in that directory.
 Then run `npm run watch` to start the TypeScript watch server.
 In this project, run `npm link webgl-engine`.
 This will let this project update when you update `webgl-engine`.

+## Resources

+This game uses a couple of resources (both paid and free) from kenney.nl:

+- Emotes Pack
+- UI Pack
+- NatureKit 2
+- Character Assets Version 4a